PayU-EMEA/plugin_prestashop/README.md

 ## Installation

 ### Option 1
-**recommended for users without FTP access to their PrestShop installation**
+**recommended for users without FTP access to their PrestaShop installation**

 1. Download file `payu_prestashop_plugin_X.Y.Z.zip` from [releases][ext3]
-2. Go to the PrestaShop administration page [http://adres-sklepu/adminxxx].
+2. Go to the PrestaShop administration page [http://store-address/adminxxx].
 3. Go to 'Modules and Services' > 'Modules and Services'.
 4. Use 'Add a new module' option and point the archive containing the plugin (downloaded in step 1)
 5. Load the plugin